MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/use-conditionals.md

 ---
-title: Conditionals | Microsoft Docs
+title: Making use of conditionals | Microsoft Docs
-description: Conditionals
+description: Making use of conditionals
 author: georgiostrantzas
 ms.service: flow
 ms.topic: article